mininet-wifi/mininet-wifi.github.io/_pages/mobility.md

 - TimeVariantCommunity

 ## How to configure mobility models?
-The mobility models can be configured with the method net.startMobility() like in examples/mobilityModel.py.
-You may also want to consider the use of examples/mobility.py if you want a custom mobility standard.
+The mobility models can be configured with `net.setMobilityModel()` like in `examples/mobilityModel.py`.
 In addition, you may want to take into account some parameters:

 ### Random Walk
 ```